 Past halfway, the end is in sight

 Over halfway there, Day 4 approached.
 By now I was really noticing a difference to my body and my face.
-In fact a couple of the ladies commented on my face slimming down.
-With my weight loss showing we got ready for beach day.
+In fact, a couple of the ladies commented on my face slimming down.
+With my weight loss showing we got ready for the beach day.

 Before we headed to the beach though, we completed our first session of the day.
 The tun up.
 This was in fact my favourite session of the entire week.
 I’m a huge fan of circuits over cardio.
 The tun up works like so and is an amazing exercise for you to do on your own or with a group of people.
 The board shows 10 exercises.